aktugchelekche/surfs_up/README.md

 # Summary

+### Comparasion December and June Temperature :

+* Temperatures are more spread out in December (std = 3.7) than in June (std = 3.3).
+* June’s mean and median are 74.94 °F and 75.00 °F respectively.
+* December’s mean and median are 71.04 °F and 71.0 °F respectively.
+* Maximum temperature in December is 83 °F and in June 85 °F.
+* Minimum temperature in December is 56 °F and in June 64 °F.

+* Precipitation
+  * Average Precipitation   : 0.136360 inches
+  * Max/Min Precipitation   : 4.430000/0 inches

+* Precipitation
+  * Average Precipitation   : 0.22 inches
+  * Max/Min Precipitation   : 6.42/0 inches

 Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.